apache/spark/docs/sql-ref-datetime-pattern.md

 - Text: The text style is determined based on the number of pattern letters used.
 Less than 4 pattern letters will use the short form.
 Exactly 4 pattern letters will use the full form.
 Exactly 5 pattern letters will use the narrow form.
 5 or more letters will fail.

-- Number(n): the n here represents the maximum count of letters this type of datetime pattern can be used.
+- Number(n): The n here represents the maximum count of letters this type of datetime pattern can be used.
 If the count of letters is one, then the value is output using the minimum number of digits and without padding.
 Otherwise, the count of digits is used as the width of the output field, with the value zero-padded as necessary.

 - Number/Text: If the count of pattern letters is 3 or greater, use the Text rules above.
 Otherwise use the Number rules above.